MicrosoftDocs/powerapps-docs/powerapps-docs/maker/monitor-overview.md

 ## Unsupported scenarios for Monitor

-To learn about unsupported scenarios for Monitor, go to [unsupported scenarios](/monitor-advanced.md#unsupported-scenarios-for-monitor).
+To learn about unsupported scenarios for Monitor, go to [Advanced monitoring - unsupported scenarios](monitor-advanced.md#unsupported-scenarios-for-monitor).

 ## Next steps